The Boy Who Knew Too Much (2009)

 Some of the themes on the album are not clear at all.
 Songs like Dr John and One Foot Boy can have multiple interpretations.
 My mind creates stories but I am sure the original story in Mika’s head, the image in my head and the image in your head are all very different.
 To balance the darkness many melodies on the album are extra joyful and extremely sophisticated.
 The melodies in Blame It On The Girls, Blue Eyes and for example Good Gone Girl sound particularly playful and together with detailed stories and rhyming lyrics ask for careful listening.

 He’s got looks that books take pages to tell / he’s got a face to make you fall on your knees / he’s got money in the bank to thank / and I guess you could think he’s living at ease

 The special edition of The Boy Who Knew Too Much includes a DVD with a small documentary where Mika tells about making of the album and I find this kind of documentaries extremely valuable and like to watch them again every now and then when listening to a particular album.
-Feels always surprising to see Mika's young, very boyish appearance and then hear his thoughtful words and that makes me remember he has been a professional and experienced artist since very young age.
+Feels always surprising to see Mika’s young, very boyish appearance and then hear his thoughtful words, makes me remember he has been a professional and experienced artist since very young age.
 On the documentary Mika tells background for the album and its different songs, mentions it was written in London and then recorded in LA and also describes how visual inspiration and mood boards help him to create his sonic world.